Who We Are

 Assistant Poetry Editor

-Kelli is a Best of the Net and Pushcart Prize nominated poet.
-She is the author of the poetry collection Early Cuts (Kelsay Books), the chapbook I’m Glad We Did This (Prolific Pulse Press), and, out in March 2024, the chapbook Harvest is a Chapel (MOONLOVE Press).
+Kelli is a Best of the Net and Pushcart Prize-nominated poet.
+She is the author of the poetry collection Early Cuts (Kelsay Books).
 Her work has appeared in Maudlin House, The Lumiere Review, Welter Journal, Orange Blossom Review, and elsewhere.
-Her website: www.KelliLage.com.
+She is earning her MFA in Creative Writing at PLU’s Rainier Writing Workshop. www.KelliLage.com.

 Founders